• Skip to primary navigation

 3. On the Themes screen, scroll down to “Related Settings” section and click on Desktop Icon Settings.

-4. On Desktop Icon Settings screen, select the little box next to Computer and this will Add “This PC” Shortcut to the desktop on your computer.
+4. On Desktop Icon Settings screen, select the little box next to Computer and this will Add “This PC” Shortcut to the desktop of your computer.

 5. Make sure you click on Apply and OK to save this setting on your computer.

-2. Add “This PC” to Desktop in Windows 10
+2. Add “This PC” to Desktop Using Run Command

-4. Make sure you click on Apply and OK to save this setting on your computer.
+4. Click on Apply and OK to save this change on your computer.

-If you have been using Windows for a while, you must be knowing that “This PC” icon was popularly known as “My Computer” in the older versions of Windows.
+If you have been a long user of Windows, you might be able to recall that “This PC” Icon was popularly known as “My Computer” in the older versions of Windows.

 Rename This PC Desktop Icon

-Similarly, you can Rename Other Desktop icons and provide your own unique names to all Desktop Icons on your computer.
+Similarly, you can Rename other Desktop icons and provide your own unique names to most used Desktop Icons on your computer.

 Sam Patwegar